severalnines/ansible-clustercontrol/README.md

 ** Take note the following tags in the `role` lines:
  - no tag (default) - Install ClusterControl
- - dbnodes - For all managed nodes to setup passwordless SSH
+ - `dbnode` - For all managed nodes to setup passwordless SSH
- - deploy-database - To deploy database after ClusterControl is installed
+ - `deploy-database` - To deploy database after ClusterControl is installed

 Variables are mostly similar to keys in JSON job command created in ClusterControl's Cluster Job.
 If a key:value is not specified, the default value is used.